What are the aims of this leaflet?

-It is a well-defined patch of darker skin with excessive hair and the skin appears slightly thickened.
+It is a well-defined patch of darker skin with excessive hair.
+The skin may appear slightly thickened.
 It is usually located on the shoulders or trunk.
 Rarely, it can be found on the legs.
-Usually only the skin is affected in Becker’s naevus; however, rarely the underlying tissues can be affected, for example the breast, the muscles, the underlying fat tissue and the bones.
+Usually only the skin is affected however, rarely the underlying tissues can be affected, for example the breast, the muscles, the underlying fat tissue and the bones.
 This is known as Becker’s naevus syndrome.

 Because this patch of skin is thought to be more sensitive to male hormones, it can become more prominent and with more hairs during puberty.